datthatreyait/DevopsRepo/README.md

-First file to chekin to github - Devops Repo
+First file to chekin to repo  - Devops Repo